Drive-thru COVID-19 testing now available in the Central Valley

-MERCED, California (KGPE) — A new way to test: some clinics in the Central Valley are now offering drive-thru novel coronavirus testing.
+MERCED, California (KSEE) — A new way to test: some clinics in the Central Valley are now offering drive-thru novel coronavirus testing.

 In the North Valley, Golden Valley Health Centers started offering this last Tuesday.
 However, right now it’s only available for its patients.